WestDRI/wgpages/content/apptainer1/02-build.md

 along, if you want, or alternatively simply watch this demo.
 {{</note>}}

-Inside the VM, create a new file `test.def`:
+Inside your working directory, create a new file `test.def`:

 ```sh
 cd ~/tmp